Liquidation vaults

 Four inputs feed the discount.
 The vault reads them and bids accordingly.

-Proxy basket
+Proxy CVaR

 Each tokenized asset is mapped to publicly traded equivalents (BDCs, CEFs, mREITs) with decades of return history.
 The vault uses CVaR on the proxy basket to anchor the discount.